 The CBSA takes steps to ensure the safety and integrity of transactions on our Web site.
 We ask that you do not transmit personal or sensitive commercial information to us using unsecured e‑mail because we cannot be sure of who is sending the message.
 The CBSA will not send personal or sensitive commercial information through unsecured e-mail because we cannot ensure your confidentiality.
 We provide alternate secure methods of communications for your use.

 The CBSA uses specially configured computer Web servers for any business we do with you.
 We use corporate firewalls to protect our Web servers from unauthorized access.
 Your personal or sensitive commercial information is not stored on these servers; we securely store your personal or sensitive commercial information on separate computer systems that are not directly accessible from the Internet.

 When transmitting personal or sensitive commercial information, access to our Web servers is limited to Web browsers that meet our security standards of encryption.
 We ensure that your personal or sensitive commercial information is encrypted — or scrambled — when it is transmitted between your computer and our Web servers.
 This ensures that computer hackers and other Internet users cannot view or alter the data being transmitted.
-Our standard for encryption is the 128-bit Secure Sockets Layer Version 3.0 (SSLV3) protocol.
+Our standard for encryption is the Transport Layer Security protocol version 1.2 (TLS 1.2).
 This is one of the most secure forms of encryption available in North America and is a typical requirement for Web-based services — such as online banking or shopping — where securing personal information is a priority.